ckt1031/news-fusion/README.md

-# Cktsun Helper
+# RSS News Bot

-Discord Bot for cktsun which simplifies life, RSS feed, AI summarizer, and more!
+A Discord Bot which simplifies life, RSS feed, AI summarizer, and more!

 ## Features